jgneff/openjdk-freetype/README.md

 I automated the tests with the Bash script [fontdemo.sh](bin/fontdemo.sh "Runs the FontDemo Swing application with various FreeType libraries").
 The script loops over the builds of OpenJDK that use the system library and assumes they are installed in `$HOME/opt`.
 The FreeType libraries are expected to be found under `$HOME/lib/amd64/default` or `$HOME/lib/amd64/enabled`, depending on whether the ClearType methods are disabled (the default) or enabled.
 The script runs the Java Swing application 28 times covering seven FreeType versions, built with and without the ClearType methods enabled, and two OpenJDK builds, with and without setting the LCD filter.

-See this repository’s [Wiki](https://github.com/jgneff/openjdk-freetype/wiki "Home") for all of my test results.
+See this repository’s [Wiki](https://github.com/jgneff/openjdk-freetype/wiki "Home") for all of the test results.

 ## Built With

+The FontDemo application is built with NetBeans 9 running under OpenJDK 11.

 * [Apache NetBeans IDE 9.0](https://netbeans.apache.org/ "Welcome to Apache NetBeans")
 * [OpenJDK 11](https://jdk.java.net/11/ "JDK 11 General-Availability Release")